JamesKotov/express-req-logger/README.md

 As well as logging requests and providing a log object in requests, this module also sets the HTTP Headers Date, X-Response-Time and X-Request-ID.
 - **X-Request-ID** Header is set to a new uuid or the value of the X-Request-ID header sent with the request.
 This allows requests to be tracked through microservices.
 - **Date** Header is set to the date and time that the request was received.
-- **X-Response-Time** Header is set to the response time of the request in milliseconds.

 ## Contents
 - [Install](#Install)